 Disadvantages & Risks of the BRRRR Method

-Before you go on a buying spree, the BRRRR strategy is not without its downsides.
+Before you go on a buying spree, beware of the BRRRR strategy’s risks and downsides.

 You incur two rounds of closing costs, each of which costs thousands of dollars.
 Even if you use the same lender for both the purchase-rehab loan and the refinance to a long-term mortgage (LendingOne offers both), they still require a fresh round of title searches, appraisals, lending fees, and other settlement charges.
 Don’t be surprised to spend $5,000-$10,000 on each settlement in non-refundable, lost-money fees.

-As mentioned above, it normally requires significant renovations to create enough equity to pull your original cash back out.
-That often means months of overseeing contractors and repairs, pulling permits, and the other attendant headaches of renovating real estate.
+As mentioned above, it normally takes major renovations to create enough equity to pull your original cash back out.
+That means months of overseeing contractors and repairs, pulling permits, and the other attendant headaches of renovating real estate.

 Then there’s the risk of overleveraging.
 You need to make damn sure the property will cash flow well — use this free rental ROI calculator to forecast the property’s eventual cash flow.
 Remember to build in the extra expenses of the second round of closing costs, in your long-term refinance loan numbers.